shinokada/shinokada.github.io/_posts/2013-09-17-notes-on-personal-notes-on-learning-rails-3.markdown

 {% highlight ruby %}
 *= require_tree .
 {% endhighlight %}

-ensures that all CSS files in the app/assets/stylesheets directory (including the tree subdirectories) are included into the application CSS.
+Ensures that all CSS files in the app/assets/stylesheets directory (including the tree subdirectories) are included into the application CSS.

 {% highlight ruby %}
 *= require_self